freenas/freenas-docs/userguide/jails.rst

 being used by the jail is not also being used by another jail or system in the network.

-%brand% will automatically detect and display the "IPv4 Network" that the administrative interface is connected to.
+FreeNAS® will automatically detect and display the "IPv4 Network" that the administrative interface is connected to.
 This setting is important.
-The IP addresses used by the jails must be pingable from the %brand% system for the jails and any installed software to be accessible.
+The IP addresses used by the jails must be pingable from the FreeNAS® system for the jails and any installed software to be accessible.
 If the network topology requires changing the default value, a default gateway and possibly a static route need to be added to the specified network.
 After changing this value, ensure that the